Hammond pleads with MPs to lift Brexit ‘cloud of uncertainty’

 Debt is forecast to be lower in every year than predicted at the Budget, falling to 82.2% of GDP next year, then 79%, 74.9% and 74% in the following years and 73% in 2023/24.

+Better-than-expected income tax and national insurance revenues, resulting from wages outstripping inflation, mean the Chancellor is on track to meet his targets with a “headroom” of £26.6 billion to spare, rather than the £15.4 billion forecast at the time of the autumn Budget.

+Mr Hammond said this cash could go towards Government priorities like public services, capital investment, low taxes and debt reduction, unless it was soaked up responding to a no-deal Brexit.

-The Chancellor said he will decide in the Spending Review later this year how to share the proceeds from any Brexit “Deal Dividend”.
+The Chancellor said he will decide in the Spending Review later this year how to share the proceeds from any Brexit “deal dividend”.

 But he warned: “Leaving with no deal would mean significant disruption in the short and medium-term and a smaller, less prosperous economy in the long-term, than if we leave with a deal.